 Type of Standard and Context

 The Verified Carbon Standard is a full-fledged carbon offset program developed and run by the non-profit Verra.
 It focuses on GHG reduction attributes only and does not require projects to have additional environmental or social benefits.
-The VCS is broadly supported by the carbon offset industry (project developers, large offset buyers, verifiers, and projects consultants) and is active globally.
+The VCS is broadly utilized by the carbon credit industry (project developers, large credit buyers, verifiers, and projects consultants) as the largest independent program by credit volume (as of 2024) and is active globally.

 Click to visit the Verra Project Registry.